hashicorp/packer/website/source/intro/getting-started/build-image.html.md

 ### A Windows Example

-As with the Linux example above, should you decide to follow along and build an AMI from the example template, provided you qualify for free tier usage, you should not be charged for actually building the AMI.
+As with the GNU/Linux example above, should you decide to follow along and build an AMI from the example template, provided you qualify for free tier usage, you should not be charged for actually building the AMI.
 However, please note that you will be charged for storage of the snapshot